Saint Theresa's High School

 St. Theresa's High School is a high school in Midland, Ontario, Canada administered by the Simcoe Muskoka Catholic District School Board.
 The school serves students from Midland, Penetanguishene, Tay Township, Tiny Township and a portion of Springwater Township (Elmvale).
 The current enrollment is 700 students from grade 9–12.
 The current administration consists of principal Karen McNamara and vice principal Theresa Noga-McArthur.

-The school was founded in 1958.
+The school was founded by the Grey Nuns in 1958.
 It has been in its current building since 1992, and has added two additions to the building since then.